hapax/hapax.github.io/assets/minimal-networks.md

 the triangle network, but that the best place to put the hub station
 $D$ is right in the centre, using a simple line of symmetry-based reasoning.
-Let's place $D$ anywhere we like, but now draw one of the *axes of symmetry* of the triangle (the red line in Figure 2).
+Let's place $D$ anywhere we like, but now draw one of the *axes of symmetry* of the triangle, represented by the red line in Figure 3.
+We are going to move the hub side to side in a normal direction to the axis of symmetry, drawn as a dar blue line in Figure 3.

 <figure>
     <div style="text-align:center"><img src